Factibly/factibly/fc-api/README.md

 - GitLens &ndash; further integrates git in the IDE
 - Live Share &ndash; shares your edits in real-time with other people (useful for pair programming)
 - MagicPython &ndash; highlights Python syntax
-- Python Docstring Generator &ndash; generates Python docstrings
+- Python Docstring Generator &ndash; generates Python doc-strings
+- Code Spell Checker &ndash; checks your code for spelling errors